Pamantasan ng Lungsod ng Maynila: Establishment

 The Board of Regents, which is the governing body of the university, was formally organized in the same year as Villegas appointed the member thereof.
 The university regents were sworn into office during the historic day of January 9, 1967, and they conducted an election of officers on February 23, 1967.
 The members of the first Board of Regents were Atty.
-Carlos Moran Sison, chairman, Dr. Benito F. Reyes, vice chairman, Emilio Abello, Roman F. Lorenzo, Jose S. Roldan, and Primo L. Tongko, members; Fructuoso R. Yanson served as an ex-officio member and Jose F. Sugay as its secretary.
-Reyes was chosen as the PLM's first president.
+Carlos Moran Sison, chairman; Benito F. Reyes, vice chairman; Emilio Abello, Roman F. Lorenzo, Jose S. Roldan, and Primo L. Tongko, members; Fructuoso R. Yanson served as an ex-officio member, and Jose F. Sugay as its secretary.
+Reyes was chosen as PLM's first president.

-In 1967, PLM started with a college in associate in arts and, about a year later, a graduate institute for teachers and an institute for extramural studies were formed.
-Reyes aggressively expanded the PLM's curriculum to include professional studies in arts and sciences, engineering, architecture, nursing, criminology, and government.
+In 1967, PLM started with a college for an associate in arts, and about a year later, a graduate institute for teachers and an institute for extramural studies were formed.
+Reyes aggressively expanded the PLM curriculum to include professional studies in arts and sciences, engineering, architecture, nursing, criminology, and government.